 College Basketball Player of the Year Rankings Post-New Year

-The 2017-18 men's college basketball season isn't even 50 percent complete, but it already feels like everyone except for Oklahoma's Trae Young is fighting for silver in the National Player of the Year race.
+The 2018-19 men's college basketball season isn't even 50 percent complete, but it already feels like everyone except for Duke's Zion Williamson is fighting for silver in the National Player of the Year race.

-But just in case Young gets hurt or Oklahoma falls apart in the second half of the campaign, we've ranked the top 10 Wooden Award candidates heading into the 2018 portion of the season.
+But just in case he gets hurt or Duke falls apart in the second half of the campaign, we've ranked the top 10 John Wooden Award candidates heading into the 2019 portion of the season.

 It's important to note from the outset that team success is critical.
-Were Young putting up 30 points and 10 assists per game for some team struggling to maintain a .500 record, he might only be an honorable mention.
-After all, neither Ben Simmons nor Markelle Fultz even got a whiff of an invite to the Wooden Award ceremony while wowing NBA scouts in recent seasons.
+Were Williamson filling up the stat sheet and hitting his head against backboards for some team struggling to maintain a .500 record, he might only be an honorable mention.
+After all, neither Ben Simmons nor Markelle Fultz even got a whiff of an invite to a Wooden Award ceremony while wowing NBA scouts in recent seasons.

 With limited exceptions, players from teams outside the AP Top 25 were barely even considered.
-Of the players in our top 10, eight play for teams currently in the AP Top 10.
+Of the players in our top 10, eight play for teams currently in the AP Top Seven, and all 10 are on ranked squads.
 Fair or not, POY candidates don't come from teams without a reasonable shot at reaching the Final Four.

 Beyond that, players are ranked based on a combination of individual stats and how indispensable they are for their respective teams.

 Statistics are current through the start of play on Jan.
 3.

 23.0 PPG, 9.6 APG, 6.7 RPG, 2.0 SPG, 0.312 WS/40